YaronWittenstein/read-it-or-throw-it/content/post/read-it-or-throw-it-214.md

 10. [Book Recommendation: Ultralearning][ultralearning]
 <br/>
-A great book about learning innovative techniques by Scott H Young.
+A great book about applying innovative learning techniques by Scott H Young.
-This book will give you some food for thought.
-I knew it made me think and reflect about the way I learn things.
+This book will give you undoubtedly some food for thought.
+I know it made me think and reflect about the way I learn things.
 Highly recommended book!

 <br/>